-Arthur Agatston, MD is a preventive cardiologist who lists three good indicators that something isn’t right when it comes to cardiac symptoms.
+There are three basic indicators that something isn’t right when it comes to cardiac symptoms.
 These signs can occur in both men and women:

 - chest pain that does not go away, or goes away and comes back later (Ed. note: remember that up to 40% of women do NOT experience any chest symptoms during heart attack)